Papua New Guinea

 1992

-In order to reduce the prevalence rate of TB in Port Moresby, which is one of the highest in the world, we conducted community-based case-finding activities to improve early detection.
-We also gave health talks to provide knowledge about the disease and to explain the importance of adherence to treatment in areas of the city considered to be at high risk – especially low-income and densely populated neighbourhoods with poor sanitation.
+In a bid to prevent the spread of the disease, we conducted our community-based outreach and health promotion work in high-risk areas – especially in low-income and densely populated neighbourhoods with poor sanitation.
 Our teams also offered preventive TB treatment to close contacts of confirmed DS-TB patients.

 Patients tackle the arduous and lengthy tuberculosis treatment in Papua New Guinea